-Laser welding has it’s primary application in the medical field, however the automotive and aerospace fields have started to show great interest.
+Laser welding has it’s primary application in the medical field, however, the automotive and aerospace fields have started to show great interest.
 It is possible to weld dissimilar materials with a laser welder.
 Another benefit of laser welding is, its fusion process does not require material added.
 This results in a clean smooth joint with no need for secondary grinding of post weld surface.

 EMW specializes in joining medical, sensor and industrial components.
-Our custom designed open style CNC multi-axis laser welding workstations provide precise joining of metal parts, large and small.
-Precise part positioning and weld placement up to 4-axis positioning, will handle both simple and complex weld paths.
+Our custom-designed open style CNC multi-axis laser welding workstations provide precise joining of metal parts, large and small.
+Precise part positioning and weld placement up to 4-axis positioning will handle both simple and complex weld paths.